catherg/mybots/README.md

 Running the program:

-1. Navigate to GitHub Desktop or download a zip of the files in the branch morphology1
+1. Navigate to GitHub Desktop or download a zip of the files in the branch final1

 2. Open the zipped file or navigate to the folder directed (catherg/mybots) on your terminal

-3. Confirm you are in a branch called "morphology1" on your terminal
+3. Confirm you are in a branch called "final1" on your terminal

 4. Run the program with the command: "python3 search.py"

+5. The best performing body and brain is saved in this repository as experiment1_body(givenID), experiment1_brain(givenID), etc.

+6. If needed, run

+7.

 Randomization, Sensors, and Fitness Function: